Everything you need to know about tracking loot for your TTRPG campaigns

 Yes!
 Create containers like backpacks, bags of holding, or treasure chests.
 Rename them inline, reorder with up/down arrows, and transfer items between containers.
 Each player gets a default 'Carried' container that can't be deleted.

-For Pathfinder 2e, yes - we track bulk per character.
-Pathfinder 1e weight tracking is on the roadmap.
+Yes!
+Pathfinder 2e tracks bulk per character with a visual X/10 display and color-coded warnings (green under 5, yellow at 5-9, red at 10+).
+Pathfinder 1e now has full weight tracking with encumbrance levels based on STR score.
 D&D 5e doesn't have built-in encumbrance tracking (most tables don't use it).

 Yes!
 Search the D&D 5e SRD or Archives of Nethys (PF1e/PF2e) directly from the app.
 Item data, prices, bulk, levels, and other stats auto-populate.